Drug information provided by: Merative, Micromedex®

-Call your doctor right away if you or your child start to have rapid or irregular heartbeats, chest pain, shortness of breath, leg cramps, headaches, nervousness, irritability, sleeplessness, tremors, a change in appetite, weight gain or loss, vomiting, diarrhea, excessive sweating, heat intolerance, a fever, changes in menstrual periods, hives, or a skin rash.
+Call your doctor right away if you or your child start to have rapid or irregular heartbeats, chest pain, leg cramps, headaches, nervousness, irritability, sleeplessness, tremors, a change in appetite, weight gain or loss, vomiting, diarrhea, excessive sweating, heat intolerance, a fever, changes in menstrual periods, hives, or a skin rash.
 These could be symptoms of too much medicine in your body.

 Do not suddenly stop taking this medicine without first checking with your doctor.
 Your doctor may want you or your child to gradually reduce the amount you are using before stopping completely.